jaiverma/jaiverma.github.io/_posts/2018-04-17-ios-game-hacking.markdown

 @end
 {% endhighlight %}

-The tweak code is fairly simple and achieves the same purpose as the previous method.
+The tweak code is fairly straightforward and achieves the same purpose as the previous method.

 {% highlight objective_c %}
 #include "Mine.h"